SUBJECT : Heat, how it affects the pump and mechanical seal. 1-4

 - Waste valuable energy

-- Change the viscosity of the bearing oil and eventually cause
+- Change the viscosity of the bearing oil and eventually cause bearing failure

 - Heat on the suction side of the pump can cause cavitation.

 We’ll look at each of these areas in detail, and at the end of this paper make some recommendations to improve both your pump and seal life.